oberonamsterdam/react-api-data/api.md

 ## Actions

+### `afterRehydrate()`

+Call this after you've re-hydrated the store when using redux-persist or any other method of persisting and restoring the entire apiData state.
+This is needed to reset loading statuses.

+**Returns**

+**Object** Redux action to dispatch

+---

 ### `performApiRequest()` (Deprecated)

 Manually trigger an request to an endpoint.
 Primarily used for any non-GET requests.
 For GET requests it is preferred